How to Start a Call Center? Steps of Processes, Tips & Tools

 3. Find a Suitable Location

 The location of a call center can have a considerable effect on its success.
-On-site centers must consider labor market, accessibility, and cost of living.
+On-site centers must consider the labor market, accessibility, and cost of living.

 Time zone differences and internet connection should be considered for virtual centers.